YvesNDIKURIYO-2022/IALNS-4-DSC-CTRP/README.md

 ## 🧠 Algorithm Architecture

-The IALNS-ESV framework follows a master-slave architectural pattern:
+The IALNS framework follows a master-slave architectural pattern:

 ```
 ┌─────────────────────────────────────────────────────────────────┐